diegorv/awesome-software-development-resources/README.md

 ## Code Review

+- **Article** - [Code Review Etiquette](https://css-tricks.com/code-review-etiquette): This post will briefly define code reviews, describe some common mistakes, and provide some quick tips for improving a code review process.

+- **Article** - [How to Do Code Reviews Like a Human (Part One)](https://mtlynch.io/human-code-reviews-1): Techniques that treat the code review as not only a technical process but a social one as well.

+- **Article** - [What We Learned from Google: Code Reviews Aren’t Just for Catching Bugs](https://blog.fullstory.com/what-we-learned-from-google-code-reviews-arent-just-for-catching-bugs): Contained herein are both the big, obvious engineering reasons you should adopt code reviews, as well as the more nuanced — but equally important — benefits to your customers and your own company culture.

+- **Article** - [Code Review in Four Steps](https://www.bignerdranch.com/blog/code-review-four-steps): Big Nerd Ranch esteems code review.
+We’ve seen it pay off time and again.
+It is core to our workflow and process.
+If you want to experience the benefits in your team, here’s what that means in practice for everyone involved.

+- **Article** - [The 4 Things We Look For in a Code Review](https://www.bignerdranch.com/blog/the-4-things-we-look-for-in-a-code-review): Most developers think that every “other” developer’s code is “no good.”
+In fact, it is exactly this “Not Invented Here” syndrome that makes it dangerous for other developers to evaluate an existing project’s quality without a checklist or template as a guide.

+- **Article** - [Reviewing Code](https://hashrocket.com/blog/posts/reviewing-code): The dreaded code review.
+Nobody likes receiving or delivering a code review, but scrutinizing our code leads to a better product.

+- **Article** - [Thoughtbot Code Review Guide](https://github.com/thoughtbot/guides/tree/master/code-review): A guide for reviewing code and having your code reviewed.

+- **Article** - [Running Code Reviews with Confidence](https://alistapart.com/article/running-code-reviews-with-confidence): This post will describe battle-tested process for conducting code reviews, highlighting the questions you should ask during the review process as well as the necessary version control commands to download and review someone’s work.

+- **Video** - [Implementing a Strong Code-Review Culture](https://confreaks.tv/videos/railsconf2015-implementing-a-strong-code-review-culture): Code reviews are not about catching bugs.
+Modern code reviews are about socialization, learning, and teaching.

 ## Git

 - **Article** - [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit): Why good commit messages matter.